ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

 ---
 ## Lower Doane Trail/French Valley Trail

-Instead of continuing on to the stone weir, I crossed over the dry streambed to the Lower Doane Trail and passed the remains of an old ponderosa pine.
+Instead of continuing on to the stone weir, I crossed over the dry creekbed to the Lower Doane Trail and passed the gnarled remains of an old ponderosa pine.
 Several Western Bluebirds flitted back and forth between a trail marker post and a copse of pine trees bordering the meadow in Lower Doane Valley.

 <!-- Lower Doane Trail to French Valley Trail -->
 <div class="gallery" data-columns="2">